 In 2014 I completed a Bachelors Degree with Class I Honours (so I now have a pretty good idea about where mountains come from and a long list of rocks that I know).
-My research was on three particular formations in Porcupine Gorge, Northern Queensland.
-My focus was the Blantyre Sandstone, and I was able to determine the sedimentary history of this unit.
+My research included three formations within Porcupine Gorge, central North Queensland.
+My primary focus was the Blantyre Sandstone, and I was able to determine the sedimentary history of this unit.
 Luckily, the rocks in my field area were very forthcoming with their stories, leading to success in my research, encouraging me to pursue human/rock relations as a hobby.
 I now continue my academic pursuits through a PhD, relying on a mutual understanding with the rocks.

-The crux of my PhD research is to understand the sedimentology of the Hughenden Region in northern Queensland, and to determine the provenance of Mesozoic sedimentary formations from within the Great Artesian Basin in eastern Australia in an attempt to reconstruct the tectonic framework of the region.
+The crux of my PhD research is to understand the sedimentology of the Hughenden region in central North Queensland, and to determine the provenance of Mesozoic sedimentary formations from within the Great Artesian Basin in eastern Australia in an attempt to reconstruct and date the tectonic events that have shaped the region.
 This has led me to some of the most beautiful landscapes in Australia, including a return to Porcupine Gorge, as well as visiting Carnarvon Gorge and the Gregory Range in Queensland.
 I have also explored Jurassic rocks in Geraldton, Western Australia, on the hunt for dinosaur or marine reptile fossils.

-A view towards the famous Pyramid Rock in Porcupine Gorge.
+A view of the famous Pyramid Rock in Porcupine Gorge.

-Unpublished Works/Conference Abstracts 2017.
+2017.
 Christopher Todd, Eric Roberts.
 Detrital zircon geochronology of late Palaeozoic to Mesozoic sandstones from northern Queensland: implications for the evolution of eastern Australian basins.
-Future Understanding of Tectonics, Ores, Resources, Environment & Sustainability (FUTORES II) (Accepted abstract - talk).
+Future Understanding of Tectonics, Ores, Resources, Environment & Sustainability (FUTORES II), Townsville (Accepted abstract - talk).

 2017.
 Christopher Todd, Eric Roberts.
 Resolution of Permian & Triassic problems in Porcupine Gorge, Queensland.
-Future Understanding of Tectonics, Ores, Resources, Environment & Sustainability (FUTORES II) (Accepted abstract - poster).
+Future Understanding of Tectonics, Ores, Resources, Environment & Sustainability (FUTORES II), Townsville (Accepted abstract - poster).